spinguard/course-spring-brasb-build-a-rest-api/EXECUTIVE_PROPOSAL.md

 ### OSS Collaboration

-No special Broadcom user or private access required.
+No special Broadcom user or private access required other than for user verification.

 Given the content and codebases are public OSS, updates will be done via standard OSS contribution process: